Pediatric Orthopedic surgeons width="1024" height="188"

 Schedule An Appointment For Your Child’s Wrist Pain Evaluation

 If you think that your child has wrist pain, taking them to a specialist with X-ray capabilities is the right step to take.
 The specialist will check out the spot that is paining the child and will also carry out the necessary diagnosis.
-If you are in Arlington, Dallas, Frisco, or Mckinney areas, bring your child to Medical City Children’s Orthopedics and Spine Specialists where our state-of-the-art diagnosis system will help to detect the cause behind your child’s wrist pain.
+If you are in Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX areas, bring your child to Medical City Children’s Orthopedics and Spine Specialists where our state-of-the-art diagnosis system will help to detect the cause behind your child’s wrist pain.

 Our board-certified physicians and fellowship-trained orthopedic surgeons will provide comprehensive care for your child’s wrist needs.
 Our specialists are adept at caring for children and they can provide your child with the required physical therapy, casting, splinting, or surgery that will tackle the wrist pain.
 We provide personalized wrist pain treatment that will address the specific needs of your child.